Evgenia Debryanskaya: Activism

 In 1987, Debryanskaya, Valeriya Novodvorskaya and Sergei Grigoryants co-founded the first official political opposition party in the Soviet Union Democratic Union.
 However, she was later expelled from the party for "amoral behavior".
 She was also a member of the Establishment of Trust between East and West.

 Debryanskaya helped establish the gay and lesbian rights movement in Russia in the early 1990s.
 This was possible due to Mikhail Gorbachev's glasnost policy, which lifted some restrictions on the freedom of the press and freedom of expression.
 With Roman Kalinin and eight others, she founded the Moscow Organization of Sexual Minorities.
 This organization, later renamed Moscow Gay and Lesbian Union, published Tema, a newspaper that helped advance its goals such as the repeal of Article 21, the law that criminalised consensual homosexual activity.
-She headed a campaign for the nomination of the one-legged openly-gay Roman Kalinin for the President of Russia.
+She headed a campaign for the RSFSR Libertarian Party nomination of the one-legged openly-gay Roman Kalinin for the President of Russia.
 The campaign failed because Kalinin was younger than the minimum age allowed by the Constitution of Russia.

 With Masha Gessen, she founded "Triangle" the organization supporting Russian lesbians.
 It was named after Pink triangle, a Nazi concentration camp badge identifying prisoners as gay.

 One of her notable initiatives was the organization of a controversial pride parade in Moscow, which drew international attention to sexual minorities in the city.
 This was announced with Nikolay Alexeyev on 27 July 2005.
 The first-ever pride parade occurred a year later on 27 May 2006, ending in violence.
 About 200 activists were arrested, including Debryanskaya and Alexeyev.
 She was also involved with movie screenings, press conferences and discussions.

 Debryanskaya wrote and directed auteur films.
 Several of her initiatives were supported by international funding and, when these sources dwindled, nightclub owners.